innolitics/n2y/README.md

 ## Changelog

+### v0.7.1

+- Handle graphical syntax errors in mermaid plugin and update end to end test.

 ### v0.7.0

 - Fix bug by adding block id to save file function in mermaid plugin and getting tests to pass.